-Definition 1 (Ontology Matching [5]).
+Definition 1 (Ontology Matching (Euzenat and Shvaiko 2007)).
 Given two ontologies O_1 and O_2 , a correspondence is a 3-tuple $\langle e_1, e_2, r \rangle$ where e_1 and e_2 are entities of the first and second ontologies respectively, and r is a semantic relation such as equivalence (\equiv) and subsumptions $(\sqsubseteq \text{ or } \sqsupseteq)$.
 An alignment is a set of correspondences.
 Ontology matching is the task or process of identifying the correct semantic alignment between the two ontologies.
 In most cases, ontology matching focuses on equivalence relationships only.

 Most existing schema-level ontology matching systems use two types of strategies: terminology-based and structure-based.
 Terminology-based strategies are based on terminological similarity, such as string-based or linguistic similarity measures.
 Structure-based strategies are based on the assumption that two matching ontologies should have similar local or global structures, where the structure is represented by subsumption relationships of classes and properties, and domains and ranges of properties.
-Advanced ontology matching systems often combine the two types of strategies [1, 10, 11, 14].
-See [18] for a survey of ontology matching systems and algorithms.
+Advanced ontology matching systems often combine the two types of strategies(e.g., (Melnik, Garcia-Molina, and Rahm 2002)).
+(Shvaiko and Euzenat 2011) for a survey See of ontology matching systems and algorithms.
+Recently, a probabilistic framework based on Markov logic was proposed to combine multiple strategies (Niepert, Meilicke, and Stuckenschmidt 2010).